-Tools described in the Foundation Level syllabus [ISTQB_FL_SYL] are relevant and used by testers on Agile teams.
-Not all tools are used the same way and some tools have more relevance for Agile projects than they have in traditional projects.
-For example, although the test management tools, requirements management tools, and incident management tools (defect tools) can be used by Agile teams, some Agile teams opt for an all-inclusive tool (e.g., application lifecycle management or task management) that provides features relevant to Agile development, such as task boards, burndown charts, and user stories.
-Configuration management tools are important to testers in Agile teams due to the high number of automated tests at all levels and the need to store and manage the associated automated test artifacts.
+Tools are relevant and used by testers in agile teams.
+Not all tools are used in the same way, and some tools are more relevant to agile projects than to traditional projects.
+For example, although test management tools, requirements management tools, and incident management tools (defect tools) can be used by agile teams, some agile teams opt for a comprehensive tool (e.g., application lifecycle management or task management) that provides features relevant to agile development, such as task boards, burndown diagrams, and user stories.
+Configuration management tools are important for testers in agile teams because of the high number of automated tests at all levels and the need to store and manage the associated automated test artifacts.

-In addition to the tools described in the Foundation Level syllabus [ISTQB_FL_SYL], testers on Agile projects may also utilize the tools described in the following subsections.
-These tools are used by the whole team to ensure team collaboration and information sharing, which are key to Agile practices.
+Testers in agile projects may also use the tools described in the following subsections.
+These tools are used by the entire team to ensure team collaboration and information sharing, which are central to agile practices.

 Task Management and Tracking Tools

-In some cases, Agile teams use physical story/task boards (e.g., whiteboard, corkboard) to manage and track user stories, tests, and other tasks throughout each sprint.
-Other teams will use application lifecycle management and task management software, including electronic task boards.
+In some cases, agile teams use physical story/task boards (e.g., whiteboards, corkboards) to manage and track user stories, tests, and other tasks during each sprint.
+Other teams use application lifecycle management and task management software, including electronic boards.
 These tools serve the following purposes:

-- Record stories and their relevant development and test tasks, to ensure that nothing gets lost during a sprint
+- Recording stories and associated development and testing tasks to ensure that nothing is lost during a sprint

-- Capture team members’ estimates on their tasks and automatically calculate the effort required to implement a story, to support efficient iteration planning sessions
+- Capturing team members’ estimates of their tasks and automatically calculating the effort required to implement a story to support efficient iteration planning sessions

-- Associate development tasks and test tasks with the same story, to provide a complete picture of the team’s effort required to implement the story
+- Link development and testing tasks to the same story to get a complete picture of the team’s effort to implement the story

-- Aggregate developer and tester updates to the task status as they complete their work, automatically providing a current calculated snapshot of the status of each story, the iteration, and the overall release
+- Aggregate task status updates from developers and testers as they complete their work to automatically provide an up-to-date snapshot of the status of each story, the iteration, and the entire release

-- Provide a visual representation (via metrics, charts, and dashboards) of the current state of each user story, the iteration, and the release, allowing all stakeholders, including people on geographically distributed teams, to quickly check status
+- A visual representation (via metrics, charts, and dashboards) of the current status of each user story, iteration, and release so that all stakeholders, including those on geographically dispersed teams, can quickly review the status

-- Integrate with configuration management tools, which can allow automated recording of code check-ins and builds against tasks, and, in some cases, automated status updates for tasks
+- Integration with configuration management tools that can enable automatic recording of code check-ins and builds against tasks and, in some cases, automatic status updates for tasks

 Communication and Information Sharing Tools

-In addition to e-mail, documents, and verbal communication, Agile teams often use three additional types of tools to support communication and information sharing: wikis, instant messaging, and desktop sharing.
+In addition to email, documents, and verbal communication, agile teams often use three other types of tools to support communication and information sharing: wikis, instant messaging, and desktop sharing.

-Wikis allow teams to build and share an online knowledge base on various aspects of the project, including the following:
+Wikis allow teams to build and share an online knowledge base on various aspects of the project, such as:

-- Tools and/or techniques for developing and testing found to be useful by other members of the team
+- Tools and/or techniques for development and testing that other team members find useful

-- Conversations between team members, similar to instant messaging and email, but in a way that is shared with everyone else on the team
+- Conversations between team members, similar to instant messaging and email, but in a form that is accessible to all other team members

 Instant messaging, audio teleconferencing, and video chat tools provide the following benefits:

-- Allow real time direct communication between team members, especially distributed teams
+- Direct, real-time communication between team members, especially for distributed teams

-- Reduce telephone bills by use of voice-over-IP technology, removing cost constraints that could reduce team member communication in distributed settings
+- Reduce telephone costs by leveraging voice-over-IP technology and eliminating cost constraints that could impact communication between team members in distributed environments

 Desktop sharing and capturing tools provide the following benefits:

-- In distributed teams, product demonstrations, code reviews, and even pairing can occur
+- Product demonstrations, code reviews, and even pairing can take place in distributed teams

-- Capturing product demonstrations at the end of each iteration, which can be posted to the team’s wiki
+- Recording of product demonstrations at the end of each iteration that can be published to the team’s wiki

-These tools should be used to complement and extend, not replace, face-to-face communication in Agile teams.
+These tools should be used as a complement and extension, not a replacement for face-to-face communication in agile teams.